mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 The intent should answer prompts such as "Hi", "hello", "good morning" etc.

 The response should include the time of day if the prompt has it.
 I.e:
 If the prompt is "Good afternoon" the answer should also start with "Good afternoon".

+Hint: We want to create our own welcome intent, so you will have to delete the existing welcome intent (_Default Welcome Intent_).

 <a name="task2"></a>